KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/circleci.md

       export KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES=true

       # highlight-start
-      # Use circleci CLI to find out if we need to run all tests or rerun failed tests
-      # We are telling circleci to split the tests across 1 node to get the full list of all tests for consideration.
-We leave the splitting to Knapsack Pro.
+      # Retrieve the tests to run (either all tests or just the failed ones), and let Knapsack Pro split them optimally.
       circleci tests glob "spec/**/*_spec.rb" | circleci tests run --index 0 --total 1 --command ">/tmp/tests_to_run.txt xargs echo" --verbose > /tmp/tests_to_run.txt

       # replace all spaces with newlines in the file